Plane body identified as footballer Sala

 The Piper Malibu N264DB was en route from France to Cardiff, after the Argentine striker made a quick trip back to his former club Nantes two days after his £15m transfer to Cardiff was announced.

+In a post on Instagram, Sala's sister Romina paid tribute, saying: "Your soul in my soul, it will shine forever thus illuminating the time of my existence.
+I love you, tito."

-Cardiff City, issued a statement shortly after identification was confirmed, saying: "We offer our most heartfelt sympathies and condolences to the family of Emiliano.
+Cardiff City issued a statement shortly after identification was confirmed saying: "We offer our most heartfelt sympathies and condolences to the family of Emiliano.
 He and David will forever remain in our thoughts."

+Some of the club's players reacted via Twitter.
+Full back Joe Bennett wrote "RIP Emiliano", while centre-half Sol Bamba posted a black-and-white image of the team-mate he never got to play alongside.

 Mr Ibbotson, 59, from Crowle, North Lincolnshire, was at the controls when the flight lost contact with air traffic controllers on 21 January.